 If your husband balks at, criticizes, or ridicules the idea of dating, then you’re one step closer to knowing if you should get back together.

-4. Go slow – don’t let your partner push you into reconciling after a separation
+4. Don’t let your husband push or bully you into reconciling after a separation

-Here are a few signs you should not reconcile after a separation:
+Here are a few signs you should not move in after separation:

 - Your husband isn’t giving you time to think